EOEPCA/deployment-guide/docs/prerequisites/tls.md

 # TLS Management

 TLS plays an essential role in securing both external and internal traffic for EOEPCA.
-In practice, EOEPCA’s Building Blocks often rely on certificates issued via a `ClusterIssuer`, enabling automatic certificate management for all namespaces in the cluster.
+In practice, EOEPCA's Building Blocks often rely on certificates issued via a `ClusterIssuer`, enabling automatic certificate management for all namespaces in the cluster.
 We strongly recommend using cert-manager for this purpose.

 ## Exposed Service TLS